giulioco/instascraper/README.md

   -o result, --output result
                         The output file name.
 Two files will be generated with a CSV and HTML extension
+  -j, --json            Set this flag if you'd like to also generate a JSON
+                        file.
+  -u, --upload          Set this flag if you'd like to upload the JSON.
 ```

 ## Contributing